mathemusician/pathed/README.md

 cwd.find(*.txt) # lists all text files in cwd
 ```

 You can also import an entire directory into the namespace.
 Convenient, but not really recommended.
-Let's keep this between you and me...
 ```python
 importfile(cwd/'..'/'..', sys.modules[__name__])
 importdir(cwd/'..'/'..', sys.modules[__name__])